Hassan Taqizadeh

 Although in the modern political history Taqizadeh is known as a secular politician, who believed that "outwardly and inwardly, in body and in spirit, Iran must become Europeanized", he came from a traditional Islamic Sayyed-family (descendant of Muhammad).
 His father, Sayyed Taqi, was a clergyman and when Sayyed Hasan became a mullah, it seemed likely that he would follow in his father's footsteps.
 From an early age Taqizadeh showed interest in enlightened ideas and the Western concept of constitutionalism.
 This interest can be traced back to the socio-political sphere in which Taqizadeh became an adult.
 He grew up in Tabriz, the capital city of East Azerbaijan province, which was the gateway to the modern and progressive ideas coming from Russia and especially Western Europe.
-In the time of World War I, World War II and after, Taqizadeh was the most influential person in Iran who supported the interests of Germany against Russia and Britain.
+During, and following, World War I and World War II, Taqizadeh was the most influential person in Iran who supported the interests of Germany against Russia and Britain.